Bricknode/Bricknode.Soap.Docs/operations/GetTradeOrders.md

 | BusinessEventId | Guid | The Guid of the associated business event to the order. | 2.40 |
 | NoteId | Guid | The Guid of the associated trade note to the order. | 2.40 |

-## Full list of fields for a request
+## Full list of available fields for a request

 ```xml
 <Fields>